Quark Contraction Tool -- QCT: Basic functionality

 There is a convenience function {\tt ToQDP}, which rewrites the expressions in a format suitable for calculation within the QDP++ \cite{Edwards:2004sx} package.
 For the above term the conversion reads

 where in the comment section a description of the QDP++ type that is returned is given, together with a list of abbreviations for propagator objects.
-The abbreviations are not \emph{canonical}, i.e. different expressions might give different abbreviations.
+The abbreviations are not \emph{canonical}, i.e. different expressions might give different abbreviations, however the package keeps a lookup table for abbreviations of the quark propagators within a Mathematica session.
 Additionally one can provide a list of replacement rules as a second argument, e.g. special characters or sub-/superscripted quantities where the CForm would generate undesired terms.
 Furthermore the package provides the function {\tt QuarkContract}, which performs a variety of manipulations to arrive at simpler forms, e.g. index summations